 · People with disabilities who use a support person

 A support person will be welcome in those areas of the premises that are open to the public only if the support person is necessary to protect the health or safety of the person with the disability or the health or safety of others on the premises.
 Appropriate behaviour is expected of a support person just as it is of the customer with the disability and all other customers.

-In the event of a planned or unexpected disruption to services or facilities, Family Day will notify customers promptly.
+In the event of a planned or unexpected disruption to services or facilities for individuals with disabilities (e.g., an elevator, ramp, audio announcements or accessible washroom), Family Day will notify customers promptly.
 This clearly posted notice (see Appendix A) will include information about the reason for the disruption, its anticipated length of time, and a description of alternative facilities or services, if available.

 The notice will be placed on the front doors and on Family Day’s website, and a telephone message will be recorded (for Gordon Baker Office – notice will be placed on the East and West entrance doors of the building and on Family Day’s website and a telephone message will be recorded in the general Family Day voice mailbox).